StuZheng/StuZheng.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hello!
 I’m Hao Zheng, a fourth-year Ph.D. student in the School of Computer Science and Engineering at Central South University, supervised by Prof. Zhigang Hu.
-Currently, I’m also a visiting researcher at Western University, where I work under the guidance of Prof. Boyu Wang.
+Currently, I’m also a visiting researcher at Western University, where I work under the guidance of Prof. <a href='https://sites.google.com/site/borriewang/'>Boyu Wang</a></p> and Prof. Charles Ling.
 My research interests lie in Personalized Federated Learning and Multi-feature Fusion.

 Previously, I have completed my Master’s degree at Central South University and earned my Bachelor’s degree at Taiyuan University of Technology.